Analyze successful stores in existing markets

 Create a suitability analysis layer

-- In the Geoprocessing pane, click Back.
-Search for and select the Make Suitability Analysis Layer tool.
+In the Geoprocessing pane, the Make Suitability Analysis Layer tool opens.

-- In the Make Suitability Analysis Layer tool pane, for Input Features, select Candidate_Markets.
+- For Input Features, choose Candidate Markets.
 For Layer Name, type New Market Suitability Analysis.

 - Click Run.

-When the tool completes, the New Market Suitability Analysis layer is added to the Contents pane.
+When the tool finishes, the New Market Suitability Analysis layer is added to the Contents pane.

 Add variable-based criteria

-In addition to adding variables from Business Analyst as color-coded layers, you can add variables as criteria in your suitability analysis.
-This is done by selecting the suitability analysis layer, New Market Suitability Analysis, and running the Add Variable Based Suitability Criteria tool.
+In addition to adding variables from Business Analyst as color coded layers, you can add variables as criteria in your suitability analysis.
+You'll add the following variables:

 Business Analyst variable | Description |